 MSc Programme in Forests and Livelihoods (SUTROFOR)

-The course is a preparatory course for the Sustainable Tropical Forestry Spring School: the focus is on developing a minor research project (that will then be implemented during the subsequent spring school taking place in a developing country).
+The course is a preparatory course for the Sustainable Tropical Forestry Spring School: the focus is on developing a minor research project (that will then be implemented during the subsequent spring school taking place in the Global South).
 The course includes understanding of: the general environment in the country in which the subsequent spring school will take place, e.g. regarding natural resources management policies and forest types; training in locating and assessing white and grey literature on the research project topic; conducting critical online discussions as part of project preparation; preparing and analysing empirically oriented project synopses; selecting appropriate data collection instruments; finalising a field work project proposal.
 The course thus covers the entire research process until the implementation phase.
 Particular attention is paid to practical considerations in connection to field work, e.g. ethics, personal safety, training and managing enumerators.

 The aim of the course is to impart to the students a thorough understanding of the importance of field work preparation.

 After finishing the course the student is expected to be able to:

 Understand the importance of field work preparation

 Be familiar with the research process (until implementation stage)

 Realise the need to acquire in-depth location specific factual knowledge

 Gain in-depth knowledge of topic addressed in research synopsis

 Apply principles, theories and frameworks to locally specific knowledge/conditions